 The Seawall Picnic Area is another option if you’re not up for a hike, but want to enjoy the fresh sea air with your meal.

 TIP: On your way back to Bar Harbor, swing through Bass Harbor to see the famous Bass Harbor Head Lighthouse.

 What are your favorite things to do in Bar Harbor, Maine?

 Bar Harbor is packed with things to do for a variety of crowds, don’t you agree?

-Be sure to hit me up in the comments with your personal faves on what to do in Bar Harbor.
+Be sure to hit me up in the comments to let me know what you did while in Bar Harbor!